-On the second day of Christmas, there was a slightly spicy, tart, and fizzy Christmas Rum Mule cocktail.
+On the second day of Christmas, there was a slightly spicy, tart, and fizzy Christmas Mule rum cocktail.
 It’s easy to make in a pitcher, and the garnishes of lime, rosemary, and cranberry make it the most festive of Christmas libations.
-This Christmas Rum Mule cocktail only requires a few ingredients and about five minutes to mix together, and it is guaranteed to please.
+This Christmas Rum Mule cocktail only requires a few ingredients and about five minutes to mix together.
+I guarantee it’ll please!

-Although not a traditional mule by any means, this Christmas Rum Mule gets its name from the similar ingredients in a Moscow Mule, except rum is substituted for the vodka.
-You could definitely use vodka instead, and then call it a Holiday Mule.
+Although not a traditional mule by any means, this Christmas Mule gets its name from the similar ingredients in a Moscow Mule.
+I substitute rum for the vodka.
+You could definitely use vodka instead, if you like.
 You can also use a variety of ginger ale or ginger beer for this recipe.
 The kind I use is Buffalo Rock.
 Despite the label, Buffalo Rock is more of a ginger beer (meaning it’s much darker and spicier than its ginger ale counterparts).
-Other types of ginger beer or ale I’d recommend are Barritt’s (I really like how light in color this one is) or Vernor’s.
+Other types of ginger beer or ale I’d recommend are Barritt’s or Vernor’s.
+(I really like how light in color Barritt’s is.

 The beauty of this cocktail is its simplicity.
-You mix the ingredients in a pitcher, put it in the fridge to chill, and when it’s time to party, just serve it over ice.
+You mix the ingredients in a pitcher, and then put it in the fridge to chill.
+When it’s time to party, just serve it over ice.
 There’s no shaking or fussiness or anything that makes hosting a shindig stressful.
 Just mix, serve and enjoy.

 The Christmas Mule Cocktail is a tasty and festive holiday drink with rum, ginger beer, lime, and garnished with rosemary and cranberries.

-- 1 liter dark and spicy ginger ale I use Buffalo Rock
+- 1 liter ginger beer dark and spicy, I use Buffalo Rock

 - 1 1/2 cups dark rum